 On the face of it, a conventional estate car modified for light off-road use with the addition of all-wheel drive, raised ground clearance and increased suspension travel would seem to make more sense for many buyers than a contemporary high-rise SUV.
-And the Audi A4 Allroad is just such a car, an A4 Avant that has been modified to provide it with the ability to head off-road, albeit not too far.
+And the Audi A4 Allroad is just such a car, an the Audi A4 Avant that has been modified to provide it with the ability to head off-road, albeit not too far.

-As with the more expensive A6 Allroad, Audi has persisted with black plastic cladding to provide the exterior of the A4 Allroad with a toughened-up appearance.
+As with the more expensive A6 Allroad, Audi has persisted with black plastic cladding to provide the exterior of the Audi A4 Allroad with a toughened-up appearance.
 It’s certainly not going to appeal to everyone, but the various styling measures help to instantly set the car apart from its road-biased siblings.

 An added 34mm of ride height improves approach and departure angles, while extra cladding along the underbody also provides improved protection to the components underneath.

-The Audi A4 Allroad’s cabin is standard A4, so it’s good looking, superbly laid out and generally high in quality.
-Unlike the previous generation the new A4 Allroad is available in two trims a standard one and a sport level.
+The Audi A4 Allroad’s cabin is standard Audi A4, so it’s good looking, superbly laid out and generally high in quality.
+Unlike the previous generation the new Audi A4 Allroad is available in two trims a standard one and a sport level.

 Entry level models get 17in alloys, adaptive suspension configured for comfort, xenon headlights, aluminium exterior trim, cruise control and parking sensors as standard, while inside there is tri-zone climate control, keyless entry and start, city brake assist, and Audi's 7.0in display MMI infotainment system with Bluetooth, smartphone integration and DAB radio all included.